nicolaromano/BIA4/Workshops/00 - Preliminary material/A brief introduction to Python.md

     ...
 This is a very long string.
     ... """

-Python 3.6 has introduced a new syntax, called the *f-string* syntax.
+Python 3.6 introduced a new syntax, called the *f-string* syntax.
 This is extremely useful when mixing strings and variables.
 For example, try to run the following:

     >>> a = 15